Keyboard shortcuts

 Your First Workflow

 This guide walks you through creating a complete workflow with multiple steps.
-We’ll use the e-commerce order processing pattern from the example apps, adapting it to demonstrate parallel execution.
+We’ll use the e-commerce order processing pattern from the example apps, demonstrating parallel execution and typed dependency injection.

 What is a Workflow?